 4. Safe and Respectful Online Communication

-Don’t say online what you wouldn’t say face-to-face
+Never say online what you would not say face-to-face

 5. Evaluating Information and News Sources